Bill McGrath Limited

 Meanwhile, the company grew steadily and in 1988, Andy Heywood joined - initially as a restorer but from 1990 as workshop manager.
 Bill McGrath Maserati have always retained a balance between the new and the older cars and also specialised in service rather than car sales.

-They now have six mechanics: Alan Piggott and John Gibbins (who specialise in restoration), Nick Bowden, Brian Bunker and Duncan Berry (who specialise in servicing of older cars) and Paul Molyneux (who specializes in the Biturbo and 3200GT range).
-In addition, there is a parts department managed by Chris McNabb with his assistant Shaun Summerbee and an office manager Claire Prior and a book keeper, Colin Seddon.
+They now have four mechanics: Alan Piggott and Stuart Nelmes (who specialise in restoration), Derek Jesse (who specialises in servicing of older cars) and Paul Molyneux (who specialises in the Biturbo era cars - Paul was one of the judges at the recent Maserati Club Concours).
+In addition, there is a parts manager, Adrian Bunting and an office and accounts manager, Colin Seddon.

 Click on any image for a larger picture

-Click entrance to enter Bill McGrath web site.
+Click entrance to enter Bill McGrath Limited web site.

 Not 'a headless craftsman' but Paul repairing the crankshaft pulley from a Bizzarini.